Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Introduction

-where $tr$ is the trace over endomorphisms of the bundle $E$ at any given point of $M$, $\sigma_{-n}(P)$ is the symbol of order $-n$ of a pseudodifferential operator $P$ and ${\mathcal V}_\xi$ denotes the volume form on the unit sphere.
+Here $tr$ is the trace over endomorphisms of the bundle $E$ at any given point of $M$, $\sigma_{-n}(P)$ is the symbol of order $-n$ of a pseudodifferential operator $P$ and ${\mathcal V}_\xi$ denotes the volume form on the unit co-sphere.

 When applied to the (scalar) Laplacian $\Delta$ on a Riemannian manifold $M$ of dimension $n=2m$ equipped with a metric tensor $g$ it yields, in a {\it localized} form, a functional of $f \in C^\infty(M)$, \beq (f) := \wres\,(f \Delta^{-m})= v_{n-1} \int_M f~vol_g, \eeq where